SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 /OpportunityItemCollection?$format=json&$filter=ProductID eq 'P300104'&$expand=Opportunity
 ```

 **Performance considerations:** Due to their complex nature, $expand queries require additional processing in comparison to the queries involving a single entity.
-Thus, in some cases $expand queries can be significantly slow.
-While this should not impact the performance requirements of a result set with few records, when a high number of records are expected, performance might not be ideal.
-Therefore, we recommend that applications should be designed accordingly and implement alternative methods, if $expand query doesn't meet the performance requirements.
+Thus, in general $expand queries can be slow and in some cases considerably slow.
+While this should not impact the performance requirements of a result set with few records (e.g. single READ operation), when the result set contains a number of records, performance might not be ideal.
+Therefore, we recommend that applications should be designed accordingly and if $expand query doesn't meet the performance requirements, implement alternative methods.

 <a name="filter"></a>